 Realm

 Realm is a class for centralizing EBAMR-related grids and operators for a specific AMR grid.
-For example, a Realm consists of a set of grids (i.e. a Vector<DisjointBoxLayout>) as well as operators, e.g. functionality for filling ghost cells or averaging down a solution from a fine level to a coarse level.
-One may think of a Realm as a fully-fledged AMR hierarchy with associated multilevel operators, i.e. how one would usually do AMR.
+For example, a Realm consists of a set of grids (i.e. a Vector<DisjointBoxLayout>) as well as operators, i.e., functionality for filling ghost cells or averaging down a solution from a fine level to a coarse level.
+One may think of a Realm as a fully-fledged AMR hierarchy with associated multilevel operators, i.e., how one would usually do AMR.

 Dual grid